-We believe that the voluntary and community sector (VCS) has a considerable role in helping to support individuals in Shropshire and we want to help to facilitate their work.
+We believe that the voluntary, community and social enterprise sector (VCSE) has a considerable role in helping to support individuals in Shropshire and we want to help to facilitate their work.
 Community services have an incredibly important part to play in enabling individuals to build natural and resilient support networks.